Join the Browns Canyon Rafting family!

 Whitewater Raft Guide Training Information:

 At Browns Canyon Rafting our goal is to share our passion for the outdoors, whitewater rafting and the adventure it has to offer by making the wilderness safely accessible to every person or family who desires to get away from it all.
 We believe our guides are the face of the company, and are expected to be respectful of all guests and act professionally at all times.Our whitewater raft guide training course will empower you with the skills and confidence needed to excel as a professional guide.
-You are responsible for having a positive attitude, integrity and ability to pass this course.Training begins May 15th and continues thru June 1st.
-The cost is $552.56 ($525 for the course + river use fees of 5.25%) a $100.00 non-refundable deposit is due when you are accepted to the course, and the remainder of the balance is to be paid 2 weeks prior to the start.
+You are responsible for having a positive attitude, integrity and ability to pass this course.Training begins May 17th and continues thru June 2nd.
+The cost is $552.56 ($525 for the course + river use fees of 5.25%) a $100.00 deposit is due when you are accepted into the course to hold your spot, and the remainder of the balance is due 2 weeks prior to the start.
 Being accepted into the training class does not guarantee you a position at BCR, however we do train the number of guides we want to hire and hope you succeed.
 If for any reason you are not hired by us you will have obtained much more than the Colorado guide minimum requirements and be able to apply at other companies.

 Colorado River Outfitters are licensed by the Department of Parks and Outdoor Recreation and managed by the Arkansas Headwaters Recreation Area.
 A minimum of 50 hours on-river training is required to become a certified raft guide; however you can expect to far exceed the minimum 50 hours of on-river training by the end of our course, closer to 120.